-In the longer term, the priority will work with members across the region to agree priorities for improving prevention and recovery in mental health crisis care and services, to raise the profile of examples of innovation and to develop new ways of improving quality, effectiveness and efficiency of mental health services in the West Midlands.
+This priority is a region-wide approach to the effective management of mental health crisis, reducing pressure on the system and improving outcomes.
+In the longer term, the priority will work with members across the region to agree priorities for improving mental health crisis care and services, to raise the profile of examples of innovation and to develop new ways of improving quality, effectiveness and efficiency of mental health services in the West Midlands.

 All members have full access to WMAHSN’s opportunities for innovation process, which is delivered through the Meridian online health innovation exchange and allows them to propose innovative solutions to deliver on the mental health crisis care priority area and which may need investment to spread at scale and pace across the region.